Mellon Assistant Professor

 Ph.D.
 Florida State University

 Research and Teaching

 I study the history and ethnography of indigenous religions and Islam throughout Sub-Saharan Africa.
-My research and teaching interests include the history and anthropology of Islam in West Africa, life history and biography, religion under colonization, religion and ecology, and ritual health.
+My research and teaching interests especially include the history and anthropology of Islam in West Africa, life history and biography, indigenous religion under colonization, and religion and ecology.
 My primary research language is Bambara (alongside French) and I am also beginning to learn Fulfulde.

 As an instructor, I have designed and taught a range of courses including: Religion in Africa; Anthropology and Religion; Islamic Traditions; Encountering Religious Diversity; Islam in Africa; and Ecology, Ritual, and Power in Africa.